Skip to Content

 Wedging Clay – Stack and Slam Wedging With a Mounted Wire Cutter

 An alternative to using a handheld wire cutter is to mount some wire at an angle to your table.
-This arrangement can speed up the stack and slam wire wedging quite a bit.
+This arrangement can speed up stack and slam wire wedging quite a bit.

 stack and slam wedging

 With a mounted wire cutter, you simply pull the clay through the wire to slice it in half.
 The process is then exactly the same as the wedging clay with a handheld wire cutter.
-The only difference is that you are cutting the clay by drawing it through a mounted wire.

-Another Way of Wedging Clay with Hand Held Wire:
+Another Way of Wedging Clay with Hand-Held Wire:

 I’ve also seen potters use another method of wire wedging to mix two batches of soft and hard clay.